 Sustainability management, the big challenges: identify and track many different, yet crucial, KPIs

-Another level of complexity, associated with this analysis, concerns the availability and quality of data, which must be accurate, up-to-date and consistent with internationally regulatory framework.
+Another level of complexity, associated with this analysis, concerns the availability and quality of data, which must be accurate, up-to-date and consistent with an international regulatory framework.

 ESG solutions, the importance of adopting shared standards